August-murr/basic_data_science/README.md

 Each project is accompanied by detailed documentation and explanations to provide insights into the problem statement, data analysis techniques, and outcomes.

-### Collaboration with ChatGPT

-These projects have been developed in collaboration with ChatGPT.
-ChatGPT provides assistance and expertise in various aspects of data science, from formulating queries to providing code examples and explanations.

 ## Get Started